Uchebuzz/ETL-Pipeline/README.md

 ## Features

 - **Data Ingestion**: Supports CSV and JSON formats from S3 (automatically triggered on upload)
-- **Data Transformation**: Uses PySpark for scalable data processing
+- **Data Transformation**: Uses pandas for efficient data processing
 - **Data Storage**: Outputs data in Parquet format to S3
 - **Infrastructure as Code**: Terraform configuration for AWS resources
 - **CI/CD**: GitHub Actions workflow for automated testing and deployment